Shopstar Design System

 Adapted preexisting components to new designs

 During this process, various features were being designed.
-As the Design System Lead, the team regularly met with me for UI feedback, and when necessary, I updated styles and components.
+The design team regularly met with me for UI feedback and the development team for Design QA.
+When necessary, styles and components were updated.
+Here are some pages I had the opportunity to contribute in.

 One example of this was my contribution to the final stage of the Home Page redesign.
 I refined styling, replaced and modified components, designed each component's states and behaviors, and ensured pixel-perfect precision.